natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Upon successful completion of the model, you will see new folders in your Workspace called "Intermediate" and "Output".
 These two folders will hold all outputs, both temporary and final that are used in a complete run of the model.
 While most users will be interested only in the Output fodler data, we will describe all outputs below.

-Intermediate folder
+Intermediate Folder
 ^^^^^^^^^^^^^^^^^^^

 The Intermediate folder contains files that were used for final output calculations.
-All rasters within this file use the pixel size that the user specifies in "Resolution of Analysis" of the of the :ref:`hra-main-executable`.
+All rasters within this file use the pixel size that the user specifies in the "Resolution of Analysis" text field of the :ref:`hra-main-executable` main executable.

 + \\Intermediate\\Criteria_Rasters\\spatial_criteria_name.tif